 Whether you golf or not, the SpringHill Suites are a lovely place to stay and convenient to all the sites as well as the airport.
 The rooms are comfortable, well-appointed, and remarkably quiet, especially considering the hotel is across from the airport.

-You will find all the amenities you might expect of a larger more expensive hotel including, a bar, fitness facilities, and an indoor pool.
+You will find all the amenities you might expect from a larger more expensive hotel including, a bar, fitness facilities, and an indoor pool.
 Airport shuttle service is available, and breakfast is included.
 (115 Arnold Palmer Dr., Latrobe)